kenjennings/AtariChristmas2021/README.md

 Do not populate screen memory at load time.
 Instead, compute the values and write into screen memory.

+No, this is not a clever analysis of the relationship of the number of asterisks in each line and in each section.
 This version unpacks 22 bytes of run-length-encoded data to populate the 209 bytes of allocated screen memory which represent 448 apparent bytes of displayed data on screen.
 The unpacking code is 28 bytes long.
 (Plus the ubiquitous 3 bytes of do-nothing loop to prevent returning to DOS.)

 ---